 Peace of mind is worth its weight in gold on the road, and as romantic and care free a laissez faire attitude is to just getting on your flight and winging it, it is not good for the stress levels when something goes wrong and you realise you are stuck without any back up.
 Travel insurance is essential.
 Just get it.

 This isn’t just about packing light to keep within the carry on limits, although carrying a light pack as you arrive in a new place and start looking for places to stay in is infinitely preferable to lugging a heavy, spine busting backpack around and arriving at your hostel or guesthouse a sweaty mess.
-If you keep your kit organised and easily manageable, you will save all that stress and worry of having to root through your entire pack looking for something, but you should also be able to put your hands on anything you might need in a hurry without having to think about it.
+If you keep your kit organised and easily manageable by using a range of waterproof stuff sacks (brightly coloured ones really help with organisation), you will save all that stress and worry of having to root through your entire pack looking for something, but you should also be able to put your hands on anything you might need in a hurry without having to think about it.
 This is especially useful at airport security when you can whip out your documents and any technology they want to see, then replace them quickly without holding everyone up.
 When everything has its place, you’ll never worry about where it is.

 Packing cubes, stuff sacks, whatever particular style of organiser you use, these are an absolute godsend when organising your kit and being able to find things when you need them.